ICIJ/datashare-tarentula/README.md

 ## Testing

 To test this tool, you must have Datashare and Elasticsearch running on your development machine.

-We provide a Docker Compose file to simplify the installation.
+After you [installed Datashare](https://datashare.icij.org/), just run it with the default options:

 ```
-docker-compose -p tarentula -f tests/docker-compose.yml up
+datashare
 ```

-Install the development dependencies:
+In a separate terminale, install the development dependencies:

 ```
 sudo apt install pipenv
 make install
 ```

-Then in a separated terminal, just run:
+Finally, run the test

 ```
 make test